DainzT/zobrist-hashing-algorithm/README.md

 ```

 # What is zobrist hashing?
-Zobrist Hashing is an algorithm widely applied in board games to efficenctly compare positions between previous states of the board.
+Zobrist Hashing is an algorithm widely applied in board games to efficenctly compare current positions with previous states of the board.
 It allows updating of hashes incrementally through the use of xor operations.
 Hashes are values that are use in calculating
 positions.
 Each hashes are unique to prevent postions from colliding or from having 2 positions sharing the same key when
 mapping.